Elections Canada - Canada Revenue Agency Consent Initiative - Inspire Democracy

 • To register and vote in federal elections, you must have Canadian citizenship and be at least 18 years old.

-• Checking "Yes" to the Elections Canada questions on your tax form ensures that you're registered at your current address and ready to vote in federal elections.
+• Checking “Yes” to Elections Canada’s questions on your tax form ensures that you’re registered at your current address and ready to vote in federal elections.

-• When an election is called, you will receive a voter information card that tells you where, when and the ways to vote.
+• When a federal election is called, you will receive a voter information card that tells you where, when and the ways to vote.

 • The privacy of all information in the National Register of Electors is protected by the Canada Elections Act and the Privacy Act.
 Elections Canada ensures that the information in the Register is kept secure and used for authorized purposes only.